Travelgate/documentation/kb/our-products/are-you-a-buyer/what-is-travelgatex-b2b-virtual-agency.md

 ### How to check and cancel bookings with B2B Virtual Agency?

-1. Start by logging onto [TravelgateX](https://www.travelgatex.com/).
+1. Start by logging into [our Portal](https://www.travelgate.com/).

 2. Navigate to the "Solutions" > "B2B Virtual Agency" section.